langurmonkey/gaiasky/README.md

 ##  7. Gaia Sky VR

-You can run Gaia Sky in VR with Valve's OpenVR with the `--vr` flag.
+You can run Gaia Sky in VR with Valve's OpenVR with the `-vr` flag.

 ```
-gaiasky --vr
+gaiasky -vr
 ```

 More information on how to make the VR version work properly in the [VR.md](VR.md) file.